TangibleInc/docs/docs/pages/wordpress/create.md

 npm run start
 ```

 As indicated, change to the project directory and run the `start` script.
-This serves a self-contained local site running on WordPress Playground and PHP-WASM.
+This serves a self-contained local site running on WordPress Playground.